browserengineering/book/book/animations.md

 [^video-anim]: Video-like animations also include animated images, and animated canvases.
-Since our browser doesn't support images, this topic is beyond the scope of this book, but it has its own [fascinating complexities][videong].
+Since our browser doesn't support images, this topic is beyond the scope of this book, but video alone has its own [fascinating complexities][videong].

 [videong]: https://developer.chrome.com/blog/videong/

-Let's write a simple animation using the `requestAnimationFrame` API [implemented in Chapter 12](scheduling.md#animating-frames).
+Start by writing a simple animation using the `requestAnimationFrame` API [implemented in Chapter 12](scheduling.md#animating-frames).
 This animation lets us request that some JavaScript code run on the next frame, and we can have that code change the page slightly.